monacca1/nuggit/README.md

 defined below.
 Tab auto-completion is optionally available for this wrapper.

-The nuggit.sh or nuggit.csh shell should be sourced to add nuggit to your path for bash or csh respectively.
+The nuggit.sh or nuggit.csh shell should be sourced to add nuggit to your path for bash or csh respectively (required for auto-completion).
 These files can be used as an example if needed to adopt for other shell environments.

 Usage information for most scripts is available with a "--man" or "--help"  parameter.
 For example, "ngt --man" or "ngt status --man".

 ### Point of Contact
+Please report any issues to the issue tracker.
 Contact Chris Monaco (chris.monaco@jhuapl.edu) or David Edell (david.edell@jhuapl.edu) for more information

 ## Installation